ucsf-wynton/wynton-website-hpc/docs/status/index.md

 ### February 5-7, 2020

 #### <span style="color: orange;">Major outage due to NetApp file-system failure</span>

+**Update**: The majority of the compute nodes have been rebooted and are now online and running jobs.
+We will actively monitor the system and assess the how everything works before we considered this incident resolved.
+<br><span class="timestamp">February 7, 13:40 PDT</span>

 **Update**: The login, development and data transfer nodes will be rebooted at 1pm today Friday February 7.
 <br><span class="timestamp">February 7, 12:00 PDT</span>